The Truth Behind A Lifetime Warranty

 But not at ’58 Foundations!

 We hold and continue to service the longest running Lifetime Warranties in the business.
-At 63 years, and four generations of ownership groups, ’58 Foundations knows how to succeed – pun intended.
+At 64 years, ’58 Foundations knows how to succeed – pun intended.

 The structure of our business, the bylaws and general practices, have built ’58 Foundations into a well-oiled machine designed to support its customers across the ages.